|

 for display.
 Until they can be identified in a period photo, they will remain

-as examples period produced, but never utilized.
+as examples that were apparently period produced, but never utilized.
 In the future I will be expanding this

 section on a regular basis to add any new information that is discovered.